fang2hou/RitsuLife/README.md

 # About project
 This application is written by Swift.

+# Advantages
+- No Ads.
+- Easy to use without tutorial.
+- Anoymous chat with classmates.
+- Open-source and 100% Swift.

-Compared with other schedule applicaions for students at Ritsumeikan University, I want to make an AD-free and easy to use with high performance.
+* Compared with other schedule apps for students of Ritsumeikan University.

+# Join the team
+Contact ot me with Email

+is0385rx#ed.ritsumei.ac.jp (#->@)